John Hope (educator): Career and marriage

 John Hope returned to the South and began teaching at Roger Williams University in Nashville, Tennessee, a historically Black college founded after the Civil War.

 A few years after Hope got established, on December 29, 1897 he married the former Lugenia D. Burns of Nashville.
 They had children.
 Lugenia Burns Hope became a well-known social reformer.

-In 1898, Hope became a professor of Classics at Atlanta Baptist College, (now Morehouse College), a historically Black college.
+In 1898, Hope became a professor of Classics at Atlanta Baptist College (now Morehouse College), a historically Black college.
 He moved with his family to Georgia.
-In 1906 Hope was unanimously chosen to be president of Atlanta Baptist College, the first man of African descent to serve in that position.
-In 1913 the institution was renamed as Morehouse College.
+In 1906, Hope was unanimously chosen to be president of Atlanta Baptist College, the first man of African descent to serve in that position.
+In 1913, the institution was renamed as Morehouse College.

 Hope joined W. E. B. Du Bois and William Monroe Trotter, northern activists, as founders of the Niagara Movement to work for civil rights for Blacks.
 He was also active in the succeeding organization, National Association for the Advancement of Colored People (NAACP), founded in 1909, and became considered a national race leader.
-He supported full civil rights for Blacks and promoted college education, becoming known for that as Booker T. Washington of the Tuskegee Institute was known for vocation education.
+He supported full civil rights for Blacks and promoted college education, becoming known for that as Booker T. Washington of the Tuskegee Institute was known for vocational education.
 Hope and Du Bois both agreed that Blacks must have the chance for full academic education to develop leaders for their people.

 Hope also became active in the National Urban League, the "Colored Men's Department" of the YMCA, and the National Association of Teachers in Colored Schools.
 During World War I, Hope went to France, where he served the United States as a YMCA secretary with American Black soldiers from 1918 until 1919.
 After his return to the US, he organized the southern-based Commission on Interracial Cooperation, and served as its first president.

 Hope continued as president of Morehouse College until his death in 1936.
-In 1928, Morehouse and Spelman College, a college for women, became affiliated with Atlanta University, also a historically Black college.
+In 1928, Morehouse and Spelman College, a women's college, became affiliated with Atlanta University, another historically Black college.
 In 1929 Hope was selected as Atlanta University's first African-American president.
 He concentrated on building the university's graduate studies to ensure high-achieving Black scholars a place in academia.
 He inspired generations of scholars and activists.
 During his presidency, Atlanta University launched a graduate school, established their Department of Fine Arts, and opened the Trevor Arnett Library.